Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 So the stack of N = 6 , identical layers in the encoder of the Transformer architecture is needed to capture increasingly complex and long – range dependencies in the input sequence , make the model more robust to noise , and increase the depth of the model to learn more complex functions.

+Question:-

-Question:- What advantage will they give when the weights differ in those six layers ?
+    • What advantage will they give when the weights differ in those six layers ?

 Since each layer can perform different types of processing on the input , it allows the model to learn multiple representations of the same input.
 The six layers of the transformer encoder apply the same linear transformations to all the words in the input sequence , but each layer employs different weight ( w1 , w2 ) and bias ( b1 , b2 ) parameters to do so.

+Question :-

-Question :- What advantage will this residual connection give in the transformer architecture ?
+    • What is the advantage of the residual connection in the transformer architecture ?

 ![Alt](image4.png)